spacebetween/spacebetween.github.io/_posts/2015-12-16-new-office-ashford.md

 <img src="/assets/images/blog/storeRoom.jpg" alt="A dark room packed with furniture from floor to ceiling." class="img img-vMargin">

-It started out as a spare, furniture-packed, room belonging to [RHL](http://www.rhl.co.uk), just across the road from [HR GO](http://www.hrgo.co.uk).
+It started out as a spare furniture-packed room belonging to [RHL](http://www.rhl.co.uk), just across the road from [HR GO](http://www.hrgo.co.uk).
 We were thankfully given the pick of furniture we wanted from the room.
 The room was full of the discarded love children from Ikea-Staples.
 We chose the best suited pieces and then moved the rest into another room that was to become a graveyard for the sad and unsightly children.

 <img src="/assets/images/blog/lukeYata.jpg" alt="Luke is celebrating after a days heavy lifting" class="img img-vMargin">
 <img src="/assets/images/blog/marcusSitting.jpg" alt="Marcus is sitting working" class="img img-vMargin">